- Health Insurance

 For further information, check the Student Health Center, Immunization Requirement.

 Routine Medical Care

 Health clinics, like the Student Health Center, take care of most medical problems and injuries.
 You will be required to make an appointment in order to be seen by a health care provider.
-If you have the University student health insurance plan the best place for you to go for your medical problems and injuries is the University of Utah Student Health Center.
-This clinic is in Madsen Health Center, located on campus at 555 Foothill Drive (http://www.map.utah.edu/).
-See their web site for hours of operation and other important information (http://studenthealth.utah.edu/).
+If you have the University student health insurance plan, the best place for you to go for your medical problems and injuries is the University of Utah Student Health Center.
+This clinic is in Madsen Health Center, located on campus at 555 Foothill Drive (Campus Map).
+See their web site for hours of operation and other important information.

-If the Student Health Center is closed and you need to see someone for a non-life-threatening problem or injury the best place for you to go is The Redwood Urgent Care Clinic that is open from 5 pm to 9 pm Monday through Friday and from 9 am to 9 pm on Saturday and Sunday.
+If the Student Health Center is closed and you need to see someone for a non-life-threatening problem or injury the best place for you to go is The Redwood Urgent Care Clinic that is open from 9:00 am to 8:30 pm Monday through Sunday.
 You do not need to make an appointment for urgent care, and the clinic is located at 1525 West 2100 South, Salt Lake City, UT.

 Emergency rooms in hospitals are only for major life-threatening medical problems or injuries, such as severe chest pain, shortness of breath, headache, dizziness, vomiting, uncontrolled bleeding, pain, or injury.
 If you are unsure of whether you are having a life-threatening medical emergency, go to the emergency room.